-SB21-054 Transfers for Wildfire Mitigation and Response SB21-054 transfers funds to be used to address wildland fires.
+SB21-054, Transfers For Wildfire Mitigation And Response SB21-054 transfers funds to be used to address wildland fires.
 The bill transfers \$6 million general fund to the Forest Restoration and Wildfire Risk Mitigation Grant Program, which is available to local governments.
-It transfers \$3 million general fund to the Wildfire Preparedness Fund for the Department of Public Safety to: - (1) use as the state match for federal hazard mitigation assistance grants to local governments used to mitigate fire hazards, and - (2) to provide local governments eligible to receive a federal grant with strategic planning assistance for wildland fire hazard mitigation.
-Finally, the bill transfers \$4 million general fund to the Colorado Water Conservation Board Construction Fund for the Watershed Restoration Program to support post-fire recovery and mitigation efforts.
-SB 054 passed the Senate Appropriations Committee unanimously on February 23rd, was assigned to the Consent Calendar, then passed third reading in the Senate unanimously on February 26th.
-The bill passed the House Appropriations Committee and third reading in the House unanimously, and now heads to the Governor.
-Position: Support Sponsor: Sen. Hansen & Rankin, Rep. McCluskie SB21-072 Public Utilities Commission Modernize Electric Transmission Infrastructure SB21-072 seeks to expand electric transmission facilities in the state by creating the Colorado Electric Transmission Authority (CETA).
+It transfers \$3 million general fund to the Wildfire Preparedness Fund for the Department of Public Safety to (1) use as the state match for federal hazard mitigation assistance grants to local governments used to mitigate fire hazards, and (2) to provide local governments eligible to receive a federal grant with strategic planning assistance for wildland fire hazard mitigation.
+Finally, the bill transfers \$4 million general fund to the Colorado Water Conservation Board Construction (CWCB) Fund for the Watershed Restoration Program to support post-fire recovery and mitigation efforts.
+The bill passed both chambers and has been sent to the Governor.
+Position: Support Sponsor: Sen. Hansen & Rankin, Rep. McCluskie SB21-072, Public Utilities Commission Modernize Electric Transmission Infrastructure SB21-072 seeks to expand electric transmission facilities in the state by creating the Colorado Electric Transmission Authority (CETA).
 CETA is granted various powers in the bill, including the power to exercise eminent domain, and to establish intra- and interstate electric transmission corridors.
-CETA is governed by a board of directors, and is authorized to select a transmission operator that finances, operates, and maintains transmission and related facilities.
+CETA is governed by a board of directors, and is authorized to select a transmission operator that finances, operates and maintains transmission and related facilities.
 The bill requires transmission utilities to join a regional transmission organization by 2030, and streamlines the Public Utilities Commission's (PUC) approval process for new transmission facilities.
-CCI took a "Monitor & Seek Amendments" position on SB 72 to clarify that: - (1) CETA is not property-tax exempt, - (2) CETA's condemnation authority does not apply to local government property, and that - (3) CETA is subject to local land use and siting approval.

-CCI worked with subject matter experts to develop language that achieves these clarifications.
-We are also exploring the intersections the bill may have with access to broadband.
-SB 72 is scheduled for a hearing by the Senate Transportation & Energy Committee on Tuesday, March 9th.
-Position: Monitor & Seek Amendments Sponsor: Sen. Hansen, Rep. Valdez, A.
+CCI supports SB 72, contingent upon an amendment being adopted that clarifies that (1) CETA is not property-tax exempt, (2) CETA's condemnation authority does not apply to local government property, and that (3) CETA is subject to local land use and siting approval.
+CCI worked with subject matter experts and the bill sponsor to develop language that achieves these clarifications.
+SB 72 passed the Senate Transportation & Energy Committee, and was amended to protect county land use authority, property tax bases, and property.
+The bill now awaits a hearing in the Senate Appropriations Committee.
+Position: Support with Amendments Sponsor: Sen. Hansen & Coram, Rep. Valdez, A.